-The SUB23 site sits within a wider landscape that includes Neolithic and Iron Age finds at the summit of Robinswood Hill.
+The SUB41 site sits within a wider landscape that includes Neolithic and Iron Age finds at the summit of Robinswood Hill.
 Roman coins have been recovered from areas around the base of the Hill along with pottery found during the building of the rectory (GUAD1155) to the east along Matson Lane.
-Along with the medieval remains discovered within the close vicinity of the sites, as detailed above, there is also the medieval moated manor site at Moat School and further evidence of medieval ridge and furrow on the slopes of Robinswood Hill.
-As well as the medieval Red Well, a number of other wells and water supply systems for Saint Peter's and Llanthony Secunda Priories have been found on Robinswood Hill.
+Along with the medieval remains discovered within the close vicinity of the site, as detailed above, there is also the scheduled medieval moated manor site (NHLE1016870) at Moat School and further evidence of medieval ridge and furrow on the slopes of Robinswood Hill.
+As well as the medieval Red Well, a number of other wells and water supply systems for Saint Peter's and Llanthony Secunda

+Priories have been found on Robinswood Hill.
 The post-medieval development of Matson House (Selwyn School) and the later St Katharine's Church were accompanied by Robins Farm and Larkham Farm.
 It wasn't until much later, in the mid 20th century, that the major phase of house building began in the area.
+The 1950s and later use of Matson House as a school caused construction of low-level buildings within the north walled garden and a tennis court within the east walled garden.
+Despite this, the likelihood of archaeological deposits surviving in these areas is still high.

-Given the surviving evidence of all periods, the likelihood of further evidence surviving in the area of the SUB23 site is quite high.
+Given the surviving evidence of all periods, the likelihood of further evidence surviving in the area of the SUB41 site is high.
 The site has not been subjected to archaeological investigation but the surrounding area shows evidence of medieval and post-medieval archaeology surviving, in some cases close to the surface.
-The evidence suggests that the medieval centre of Matson was to be found to the immediate north and north east of the site and may have spread into the site itself.
+The evidence suggests that the medieval centre of Matson was to be found to the immediate north and north west of the site and may have spread into the site itself.
 Robinswood Hill and Matson House are both areas of importance historically and archaeologically.